hiocas/EavesDrop/Contributions.md

   **Make sure to include [PLACEHOLDER] in your issue's title.**

-  You can also always just create a new pull request and add these manually (it's in [lib/utils/gwa_functions.dart](lib/utils/gwa_functions.dart)) This is a bit more complicated then the tag icons since this also has a setting that needs to be saved so expect some back and fourth between us (until I create a guide).
+  You can also always just create a new pull request and add these manually (it's in [lib/utils/gwa_functions.dart](lib/utils/gwa_functions.dart)) This is a bit more complicated than the tag icons since this also has a setting that needs to be saved so expect some back and forth between us (until I create a guide).

   ---
  </details>